Skip to Main Content

 Once you have brined (and dried if necessary) your wings, you can cook brined wings as you would any other chicken wing.
 That is, you can fry it, bake it, or, best of all—give it would-fired flavor on your Traeger.

 When cooking on the Traeger, there are basically two approaches.
 Once is to blast the wings start to finish on high heat.
 In this case, a brine is especially helpful for keeping the meat juicy and tender.
 Another approach is to start them over low heat to bring on some smoky flavor and then finish on high to crisp the skin.
 Look here for more information on how to grill wings on your Traeger.
-Looking to perfect your chicken wings?
-Check out our page on [smoked chicken wings] (https://www.traeger.com/learn/smoked-chicken-wings).
-Finally, you can go all out and fry your wings after smoking them on the Trager, as Traeger's Chad Ward is shwon doing below (along with NFL QB Justin Herbert).
-Look within this recipe for Grilled Chicken Wings Three Ways for their video showinfg how to do that.
+For how to season and smoke chicken wings, look here.
+Finally, you can go all out and fry your wings after smoking them on the Traeger, as Traeger's Chad Ward is shown doing below (along with NFL QB Justin Herbert).

 Justin Herbert and Chad Ward_Game Day Dou_Presenting Wings_004